Judge finds Voting Rights Act violation in North Dakota redistricting for two tribes

 North Dakota Republican Secretary of State Michael Howe, who is named in the lawsuit, did not immediately comment on the ruling.
 He said he was still processing documents sent to his office and planned to meet with attorneys on Friday afternoon.

 North Dakota has 47 legislative districts, each with one senator and two representatives.
 Republicans control the House of Representatives 82-12, and the Senate 43-4.
-At least two lawmakers, both House Democrats, are members of tribes sharing geography with North Dakota.
+At least two lawmakers, both House Democrats, are members of tribes.

 A three-judge panel earlier this month dismissed another federal lawsuit that targeted the redistricting, brought by two local Republican Party officials who challenged new House subdistricts comprising tribal nations as unconstitutional “racial gerrymandering.”